Explore Fitzroy Falls in Morton National Park

-Fitzroy Falls is a stunning waterfall in Morton National Park in the Southern Highlands, located in a village that goes by the same name.
+Fitzroy Falls, nestled in Morton National Park in the Southern Highlands, is a stunning waterfall located in a village of the same name.

-A short walking trail from the Fitzroy Falls Visitor Centre leads to a lookout platform that offers spectacular views of the waterfall and the Yarrunga Valley.
+A short walking trail from the Fitzroy Falls Visitor Centre takes you to a lookout platform, where you’ll be treated to spectacular views of the waterfall and the sweeping Yarrunga Valley.

-In this article, we’ll tell you everything you need to know about visiting this beautiful waterfall, including popular walking tracks nearby.
+In this article, we’ll cover everything you need to know about visiting this stunning natural attraction, including popular nearby walking tracks.

-To visit the Fitzroy Falls waterfall, you will need to park at the Fitzroy Falls Visitor Centre (see map location).
+To visit the Fitzroy Falls waterfall, you’ll need to park at the Fitzroy Falls Visitor Centre (see location on map).

-If you’re driving in from Bowral, follow Kangaloon Rd, Sheepwash Rd, and Nowra Rd to the visitor centre.
-From Moss Vale, follow Illawarra Highway and Nowra Rd to the visitor centre.
+If you’re driving from Bowral, take Kangaloon Road, Sheepwash Road, and Nowra Road to reach the visitor centre.
+From Moss Vale, follow the Illawarra Highway and Nowra Road.

-If you’re driving in from Wollongong or Kiama, follow Illawarra Highway through Macquarie Pass National Park, and then Pearsons Ln, Myra Vale Rd, and Nowra Rd to the visitor centre.
+For those coming from Wollongong or Kiama, drive along the Illawarra Highway through Macquarie Pass National Park, then continue on Pearsons Lane, Myra Vale Road, and Nowra Road.

-Parking at Fitzroy Falls costs $4 per vehicle for a whole day.
-Unfortunately, dogs are not allowed into the area because it is a National Park.
+Parking at Fitzroy Falls costs $4 per vehicle for the entire day.
+Keep in mind that dogs are not permitted in the area, as it is part of a National Park.

 Official address of the Fitzroy Falls Visitor Centre: